 You can camp on the beach or in remote areas because you’re only limited by the ability to traverse the terrain in your truck.

-Like any of the attachable RVs, the overall expense for this type of camping vehicle is less.
+Like any of the attachable RVs (trailers - not motorhomes), the overall expense for this type of camping vehicle is less.

 They’re easy to maneuver.
-If you have mapped out sites in the city that you want to visit, you should have little or no problem.
+If you've mapped out sites in the city that you want to visit, you should have little or no problem.
 Especially if you’ve already detached the camper.

 And, there’s no need to worry about pulling a trailer or backing into those sometimes ridiculously tight spots at campgrounds.